Course Introduction to Programming

 }

-1. Make two if's: one checking if the grade is greater than or equal to and another checking if it is not greater than or equal to .
+1. Use two ifs: one checking if the average is greater than or equal to and another checking if it is not greater than or equal to .

 2. Use the if-else structure.

-In C, the logical negation operator is represented by an exclamation point ("!"), and must come before the statement to be analyzed, following the template below:
+In C, the logical NOT operator is represented by an exclamation mark (!) and must come before the statement to be analyzed, following the template below:

-if( ! condition ){ // check if condition is false
+if( ! condition ){ // checks if the condition is false

 }

-This way, to solve the exercise presented above by the second method, we will have the following code:
+Thus, to solve the exercise presented above using the second method, we will have the following code:

 if( x >= 7 ){ // checks if x is greater than or equal to 7